 3. What happens if you don’t sterilize baby bottles?

 If baby bottles are left unsterilized, harmful pathogens can quickly grow on them.
-Feeding babies with such bottles can lead to illnesses and infections in babies, whose immune systems are still developing.
+Feeding babies with such bottles can lead to illnesses, infections, and even food poisoning in babies, as their immune systems are still developing.
 Thus, it is essential to sterilize bottles after each feed.

 4. How often should I sterilize my baby’s bottles?